Bryce Potts, Mechanic

 Will spent many a season in the 80’s and 90’s spinning wrenches in Burlington bike shops.
 His main gig now is science teaching in Colchester, but he is excited to be with Old Spokes many weekends in the summer.
 He’s ridden, raced, broken, and fixed all kinds of bikes since he was a wee lad.
 He’s been known to chase IMBA Epics and has what he considers the best bike-boat-bike commute in the world from South Hero to points south.

-Meagan Rinier, Mechanic
+Meagan Rinier, Program Manager

 Mechanic of 5 years and loving every second of it.
 Likes high fives, riding up hills, dogs, and rose colored lenses.
 Born and raised in Lancaster, PA, and now living the vacation life here in Burlington.
-UBI Graduate
+UBI Graduate.

 Samantha van Gerbig, vintage component specialist